-Decorating a new home and filling it with our client’s gorgeous decor was a ton of fun.
+Styling and personalizing a new home in Venice, Florida with the client’s decor was a ton of fun.
 The challenge was adding necessary pieces and combining their collections in a colorful, fun and effective way.

 We invited our talented muralist, Mary Fragapane from Wall Wizardry, to create faux framing in the family room to enhance three animal trophy heads on a previously plain white wall.
 Finishing touches of spice colored curtains and patterned floor poufs carried the colors throughout the room.